Phone: 780.378.6130 Email: email@example.com Hours: 8 a.m. - 4 p.m.

 Successful completion of the Building Environmental Systems Technology diploma program will assist graduates with:

 Apprenticeship and Industry Training (AIT) recognizes graduates of the BEST diploma program for technical training credit for periods 3 and 4 towards certification in the Refrigeration and Air Conditioning Mechanic (RACM) trade.
 Full credit is granted upon successful challenge of corresponding technical examination for periods 3 and 4 of the RACM trade.

-Bachelor of Technology in Technology Management Program, NAIT
+Bachelor of Technology Program, NAIT